They Say No One Reads Anymore... But Movies, YouTube, and the Stock Market Are Creating Bestsellers

 A graphic summarizing the 2025 first half book market shaken by media, stock market, and AI, showing cases such as the sales of "Project Hail Mary" soaring over 800% due to a movie release, the investment book boom driven by the sharp rise in the KOSPI index, the popularity of AI utilization books following technological changes, and the increasing trend of direct purchases by teenagers.

-In the past, readers' choices were influenced by newspaper reviews and publisher marketing.
-Now, video content and platform algorithms are playing a key role in rediscovering books.
-Publishers are also focusing more on creating points of rediscovery for books rather than simply promoting new releases.
+View original imageWhereas readers' choices in the past were swayed by newspaper reviews and publisher marketing, now video content and platform algorithms are playing a key role in helping books be rediscovered.
+Publishers are also increasingly focusing on creating opportunities for books to be brought back into the limelight, rather than solely promoting new releases.

 Bookstores Shaken by the Stock Market and AI

-In the fields of business, economics, and IT, market changes have become a direct driving force for sales.
-In the first half of this year, domestic sales of stock investment books increased by 277.8% compared to the same period last year.
-The rally in the KOSPI index and the influx of individual investors combined to drive up demand for investment-related books.
-For new investors entering the market, these books served as guides.
+In the fields of business, economics, and IT, changes in the market have directly fueled sales.
+In the first half of this year, the sales volume of domestic stock investment books increased by 277.8% year-on-year on Yes24.
+Rising KOSPI levels and the influx of individual investors have led to a surge in demand for investment-related books.
+For many new market entrants, these investment books have served as guides.

 The KOSPI index started higher and surpassed the 8,700 mark for the first time in history on June 1, 2026.
 The status of the domestic stock market is displayed on the electronic board in the dealing room at the Hana Bank headquarters in Junggu, Seoul.
 Photo by Jinhyung Kang